liaohu1231/mop/README.md

 ### **How to run?**
 *Note: this pipeline will only work with PAIRED-END metagenomic and metatranscriptomic reads.
 The metaproteomic file needs to be in mzML format (msconvert from proteowizardtools with peakpicking is recommended for converting from raw to mzML)*

+$ cd scripts

+###### There are two options to run the pipeline: from raw files use '-a' or from files that have been quality and host genome filtered use '-p'

+###### Provide FULL paths for every argument needed; contig size min allowed is 1500

+$ ./MoP_pipeline.sh mG-forward mG-reverse mT-forward mT-reverse mP-mzML mG-hostread-db mT-hostread-db \
+                    centrifuge-db out-dir [-a/-p] contig-min-size

 ### **Output**
 - Host reads